pce-uw-jscript400/w6-frontend-to-backend/README.md

 - [ ] On the update post page, appropriately handle errors so that the user has a chance to correct their post.
 Display some kind of helpful message.

-- [ ] Create a new frontend route at `/users/<userId>/posts/<postId>` that shows a single post.
+- [e] Create a new frontend route at `/users/<userId>/posts/<postId>` that shows a single post.
 Update your Create and Edit forms to redirect here instead of to the general `/posts` page.